bpampel/zettel/content/population_dynamics_21-08-31.md

 - "Adaptive Direction Sampling"[^gilks_1993]: MCMC technique with multiple particles, where moves are done along "lines" between the current and another random particle: brings particles closer together (?!) (*only read the abstract and first part*)
 - Simpson et al. (2013)[^simpson_2013] is about birth-death dynamic models for e.g. biological cell system.
 It doesn't use multiple "imaginary" particles for sampling, but rather wants to get the time evolution of the particles itself
 - Rotskoff et al (2019)[^rotskoff_2019] applies birth-death to the optimization process of a neural networks.
 This is mostly a mathy paper with proofs but the actual implementation in sec 5 uses exactly the same idea for the birth-death events than we do.
-  So this contains a very similar idea to ours, just that they do not want the samples but just the solution of the PDE, which acts as a gradient descent (didn't fully read how the optimization works, this is just a quick summary)
+  So this contains a very similar idea to ours, just that they do not want the samples but just the solution of the PDE, which acts as a gradient descent (didn't fully read how the optimization works, this is just a quick summary).\
-- u
+  This is only a conference paper, though.
+Maybe there is a better (newer) paper?

 ### new papers
 - There is a new paper by Reich & Weissmann[^reich_2021] that somewhat mathy presents some approaches at solving the Fokker-Planck equation with multiple-particle approaches:\